GSA/Section508.gov/_pages/create/2018-05-21-create-developer-training.md

 More modern resources include:

   * Rob Dodson from Google has a [great introductory talk][13]
-  * Google’s[Introduction to Web Accessibility][14] introduces tools and techniques for web developers to easily ensure that websites are more accessible
+  * Google’s [Udacity course on Web Accessibility][14] introduces tools and techniques for web developers to easily ensure that websites are more accessible
-  * [Web Accessibility | Udacity][15] offers hands-on experience to make web applications accessible
+  * [Web Accessibility Udacity][15] offers hands-on experience to make web applications accessible
   * [The Code4Lib Journal][16] – A Practical Guide on Developing Accessible Websites
   * [Making Microsoft Office Documents Accessible][17]